progress/DataDirect-Code-Samples/Autonomous REST Configurations/Yelp/README.md

           authheader: Authorization
           SecurityToken: Bearer <Yelp API Key>

+### API Documentation
+4. You can find the Yelp Documentation [here](https://www.yelp.com/developers/documentation/v3/get_started)

 ### API Limitations:
-4. Reviews are limited to just 3 records
+5. Reviews are limited to just 3 records

-5. Pagination is only available on Business Search endpoint.
+6. Pagination is only available on Business Search endpoint.

-6. Maximum value for offset+limit is 1000.
+7. Maximum value for offset+limit is 1000.
 So you will only get maximum of 1000 records from Business Search.

-7. Transaction Search returns only 20 records.
+8. Transaction Search returns only 20 records.
 Doesn't offer pagination.

 ### Covered Endpoints